Axolotlpi/my-svelte-template/README.md

 This is a svelte template modified to my preferences.

-# This branch - Main
+# This branch - Main + single-page-app

-This just has the general organization for most of my projects.
+This is reorganized, and has simple routing for a spa.
 The directory structure is slightly modified as well as the css.

 **The CSS**